1989chenguo/CloudComputingLabs/Lab2/README.md

 Each component has the format as following

-##### 2.2.1.1 Start Lines
+##### 2.2.1.1 Start Line

 All HTTP messages begin with a start line.
 The start line for a request message says *what to do*.
 The start line for a response message says *what happened*.

 Specifically, the start line is also called ***Request line*** in *Request messages* and ***Response line*** in *Response messages*.